VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

 Let's enable the communications now.
-The [CommunicationManager](<(/documentation/api/class-communication-manager/)>) will fire an event, `kEventCommunicationsConnected`, on the object provided as its scope once the handshake procedure with another system has succeeded.
+The [CommunicationManager](<(/documentation/api/class-communication-manager/)>) will fire an event, `kEventCommunicationsConnected`, on the object provided as its scope once the handshake procedure has succeeded.

 ```cpp
 #include <CommunicationManager.h>